top of page

 Description - Grant, knowing Van Dorn's of predilection for risky flanking movements decides to concentrate the army at Jackson, Tennessee.
 Unfortunately for Grant, Van Dorn opts instead to make a rapid march toward Holly Springs before moving north to attack the weak Union garrisons at LaGrange and Grand Junction.

-Analysis - A meeting engagement style battle with plenty of room and men to maneuver around a fun battlefield.
-Highly recommended!
-Only downside is that at three days length it goes on a bit too long.
+Analysis - A meeting engagement style battle with plenty of room and men to maneuver around a fun battlefield map.
+The only downside is that at three-days length it goes on a bit too long.

 14.png